manlito/rplycpp/README.md

 If you have installed GTest, then tests should be compiled by default.
 You can use `make test` to run them.

+## Changelog

+### 1.1

+- Update to CMake 3.5.
+This should silent warnings in CMake 3+ projects.
+You should now link using RPLYCPP::RPLYCPP.
+- Simplified to have only 1 target for the main library

 ## TODO

 - More tests and samples